 NATR.
 SULPH.-Gastric derangements, with biliousness, bitter taste in the mouth, excess of bile, vomiting of bitter fluid.
-Tongue is generally covered with a greenish-brown or greenish-gray coating; dark bilious stools.
+Tongue is generally covered with a greenishbrown or greenish-gray coating; mouth full of slime, tenacious and thick, greenish-white; dark bilious stools.
 Derangement of the stomach, with bitter taste in mouth in morning; headache, vertigo and lassitude.
 Stitching pains in the liver, with bilious symptoms, vomiting of bile or greenish matter.